The Beginning of a new Era

 Starting from schools to colleges, the institutes are only increasing day by day while their standards continue to remain under check from the higher authorities like NCERT, UGC, AICTE etc.

 Based on the Census 2001, 56.6 crores people in India are literate.

 States like Kerala, Mizoram, Lakshadweep, Goa and Chandigarh occupy the top five positions in terms of literacy.
 On the other hand, Dadra & Nagar Haveli, Uttar Pradesh, Jammu & Kashmir, Arunachal Pradesh, Jharkhand, and Bihar, are at the bottom.

 Read More: Top 10 Highest Paying Tech Jobs

 Let’s take a deep dive into the Indian Literacy Rate

-Kerala – The only State with an almost 100% literacy rate
+Kerala – The State with 96.2% literacy rate

-Kerala is currently the state with the highest literacy rate touching 100% at present with full enrollment for primary education irrespective of the caste or gender of the students.
+Kerala is currently the state with the highest literacy rate touching 96.2% at present with maximum enrollment for primary education irrespective of the caste or gender of the students.

 The state witnessed a large number of social reformers during the 1960s who made sure that no individual was left out when it came to attaining education.